ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 ### With the REST API

 Image Fields within REST are exposed by the `application/vnd.ibexa.api.Content` media-type.
-An Image Field will look like this:
+An Image Field looks like this:

 ``` xml
 <field>